Lamin10/survey-result/README.md

 ## Connecting our Heroku to Github
 + Navigated to the deploy section in Heroku and connected to Github, seached for our Github repository name for deployment and connected it.
 ## Deployment method
-+Deployed our app manually instead of automatic deployment
++ Deployed our app manually instead of automatic deployment

 ## Errors during deployment
 + The errors encounterd during deployment was duse to unneeded dependencies in the requirements.txt file and the error was rectified by